esco-twow/MasterLoot/README.md

 ## Easy way to assign loot as ML

-A new Addon imported from TBC & fully redesigned & optimized.
+A new Addon imported from TBC & fully redesigned & optimized again for Weird Vibes

 <img src="https://preview.ibb.co/eCEjE7/Screenshot_1.png" width="68.87%">